 Modern predictive policing originated as “CompStat,” an early data-based policing model developed by the New York City Police Department.
 CompStat used data to identify geographic “hot spots” where crime would be most likely to occur.
 It’s an approach which drove significant new data collection and organization within the implementing police departments as it relies on having regular, real-time access to data about complaints, arrests, calls for service and crime and disorder data.
 The collected data must include good geographic information, which is used to map the incidents, and together with additional data CompStat centers make decisions about how to deploy resources in order to most effectively reduce crime.

 The broader theory of predictive policing is that physical proof of “community disorder,” combined with other data, provides indicators of likely future crimes in an area.
 In this sense, predictive policing builds on the narrative underlying the “broken windows” theory established in 1982 by social scientists James Q. Wilson and George L. Kelling.
-The broken windows theory asserts that if a vandalized building is not repaired, more crime is likely to take place in that neighborhood.
+The broken windows theory asserts that if a vandalized building is not repaired, more crime is likely to take place in that neighborhood, that when is important to get services like Foundation Repairs San Antonio TX that are great in any kind of repairs, so they could turn the building into a useful foundation for the neighborhood.
 By fixing up smaller issues, like a building’s smashed windows, a sense of order is created in the community and that helps to keep more significant crime at bay.
 If police departments focus their resources on these areas where crimes are predicted to happen at higher rates, the assumption is that additional police presence will allow them to “deter and preempt crimes.”